rwth-i6/returnn/docs/dataset_reference/index.rst

     - ``laplace:.<n_sequences>``: sort by length with n sequences per laplacian bucket.

 Note that not all sequence order modes are available for all datasets, and some datasets may provide additional modes.
+Also check the sequence ordering possibilities with the :ref:`MetaDataset <meta_dataset>`.